bill-auger/av-caster/README.md

 ### Get AvCaster
-*NOTE: AvCaster requires gStreamer >= v1.6.0 and the non-free 'ugly' plugins which may not be available in your standard main/free repository (see "runtime dependencies" for your distro below)*
+_NOTE: AvCaster requires gStreamer >= v1.6.0 and the non-free 'ugly' plugins which may not be available in your standard main/free repository (see "runtime dependencies" for your distro below).
+These packages may be available in third-party repositories for some distros; but use of third-party repositories can neither be supported nor endorsed.
+For this reason we are currently supporting only Arch , Debian/Ubuntu , and OpenSuse/Suse._
 #### AvCaster Package Repositories
-The [OpenSUSE Build Service][obs] hosts AvCaster x86 and x86-64 binary package repositories for the following distributions:
+The [OpenSuse Build Service][obs] hosts AvCaster x86 and x86-64 binary package repositories for the following distributions:
+  * Debian 8 , Ubuntu 15.10
   * Fedora 23
   * OpenSuse Tumbleweed , Suse SLE 12
-  * Ubuntu 15.10

 Follow the [instructions][obs] there to subscribe your package manager or download the latest package for your distribution directly.
 Let us know if you would like packaging for another distribution or architecture.
 #### Other GNU/Linux: